Wali1209/results-summary-component-main/README-template.md

 ### What I learned

-- To use styled-components with REACT Effectively but still there's long way to go!
+- To use styled-components with REACT Effectively
+- New properties of CSS
+- First time using reset.css as global styles
 - Learning New feature of Git and GitHub!
 - How to Build my Vite Project and how to Deploy it